 Ingredient Info and Substitution Suggestions

-WHIPPED CREAM – We’ve used a container of cool whip thanks to its readiness, but you can easily whip up your own homemade whipped cream using heavy whipping cream, sugar, and vanilla extract.
+WHIPPED CREAM – We’ve used a container of Cool Whip thanks to its readiness, but you can easily whip up your own homemade whipped cream using heavy whipping cream, sugar, and vanilla extract.
 Beat on high until medium to stiff peaks form, being careful not to overbeat.

 PUDDING – The pudding is the star of the show here.
 Be sure to grab instant lemon pudding mix.
 You will just need the powder and not the additional ingredients listed on the back of the box.